-The Airport Airspace Drawing is based upon Obstacle Limitation Surfaces in the Manual of Standards for Aerodromes, which deals with Objects Affecting Navigable Airspace and how to manage them.
+The Airport Airspace Drawing is based upon Obstacle Limitation Surfaces in the GCADs, which deals with Objects Affecting Navigable Airspace and how to manage them.
 In order to protect the airport's airspace and approaches from hazards that could affect the safe and efficient operation of aircraft, Obstacle Limitation Surfaces (OLS) criteria should be established to provide guidance in controlling the height of objects in the vicinity of airports.
 GCAD